jhogsett/EMA-VFI-WebUI/guide/video_remixer_compile.md

 1. Click _Compile Scenes_
     - Dropped scenes (directories of PNG files) are moved to a _dropped frame_ directory
         - Note: this takes only a moment
-    - You are taken to the _Processing Options_ tab
+    - You will be taken to the _Processing Options_ tab

 ## Important
 - `ffmpeg.exe` must be available on the system path